Historic Preservation and Conservation, Other

 Any instructional program that focuses on architectural design and building techniques for historic and restored structures not listed above.

 While Historic Preservation and Conservation, Other offers degrees up to the Postbaccalaureate certificate, most students study towards a Masters degree.
-Students study Historic Preservation and Conservation, Other all around the US, though the major at the Masters degree level sees the most graduates in Massachusetts.
+Students study Historic Preservation and Conservation, Other all around the US, though the major at the Masters degree level sees the most graduates in Minnesota.
 The average starting salary for an undergraduate degree in Historic Preservation and Conservation, Other is $47,533.

 Popularity of Historic Preservation and Conservation, Other Degrees in the U.S.